brandonmichaelgarcia/MIPSsimulator/README.md

 Full data forwarding is simulated and so bubbles are only required for data hazards that cannot be resolved by the addition of a forwarding path.
 In the case of such a data hazard, the processor stalls the instruction with the read-after-write (RAW) hazard in the ID stage by inserting bubbles for the minimum number of cycles until a forwarding path can get source data to the instruction.
-To do this, ID tracks the destination registers via static scoreboarding and cycles-until-available information for instructions later in the pipeline, so that it can detect hazards and insert the correct number of bubbles.
+Static scoreboarding is used to do this; ID tracks the destination registers and cycles-until-available information for instructions later in the pipeline, so that it can detect hazards and insert the correct number of bubbles.

 The simulator also models pipeline stalls due to memory latency of a L1 data cache.
-The simulated data cache stores 1 KiB (1024 Bytes) of data in block sizes of 8 words (32 bytes).
+The simulated data cache stores 1 KiB (1024 bytes) of data in block sizes of 8 words (32 bytes).
 It is 4-way set associative, with a round-robin replacement policy and a write policy of write-back write-allocate.
 For simplicity, the cache has no write buffer: a store must be completely finished before the processor can proceed.
 Since the simulated cache is a data cache, only loads and stores access it; instruction fetches are assumed to hit in a perfect I-cache with immediate access (i.e., there is never a stall for an instruction fetch).

-The cache model calculates and reports the following statistics:
-* The total number of accesses, plus the number that were loads vs. stores
-* The total number of misses, plus the number caused by loads vs. stores
-* The number of writebacks
-* The hit ratio

 The simulator also reports the following statistics at the end of the program:
 * The exact number of clock cycles it would take to execute the program on this CPU